probcomp/bayeslite/shell/src/README.md

 You are free to `.hook` a file multiple times.
 Re-hooking a file will reload the contents of the file.
 This can be especially useful for development.
 If you try to re-hook a file, you must confirm that you want to re-hook the file and confirm that you want to re-hook each function in that file for which `autorehook=False`.

 ## The `.bayesliterc`
 Manually hooking the utilities you frequently use every time you open the shell is annoying.
-To address this, the BayesLite shell looks for a `.bayesliterc` file in your home directory, which it runs on startup.
+To address this, the Bayeslite shell looks for a `.bayesliterc` file in your home directory, which it runs on startup.
 Any file or path names in `.bayesliterc` should be absolute (this is subject to change, to allow paths relative to the rc file).
 Local, project-specific init files can be used using the `-f` option.

 For example, we may have a small set of utilities in our `~/.bayesliterc`: